Antidepressants side-effects: in the US one in ten are prescribed antidepressants each year, but are they told about ALL the side-effects?

-A new survey of people taking antidepressants has found higher than expected levels of emotional numbness, sexual problems and even suicidal thoughts associated with the medication (Read et al., 2014).
+A new survey of antidepressants side-effects has found higher than expected levels of emotional numbness, sexual problems and even suicidal thoughts associated with the medication (Read et al., 2014).

 The study, published in the journal Psychiatry Research, found that as many as half the people they surveyed had psychological problems due to their medication.

 The authors again question whether antidepressants are being over-prescribed.

 The paper’s lead author, Professor John Read, said:

 “The medicalization of sadness and distress has reached bizarre levels.
 One in ten people in some countries are now prescribed antidepressants each year.

 “While the biological side-effects of antidepressants, such as weight gain and nausea, are well documented, the psychological and interpersonal effects have been largely ignored or denied.
 They appear to be alarmingly common.”